 After I finished my PhD in Creative Writing I went through a prolonged period of writer’s block.
 I couldn’t write anything.
 I couldn’t even read.
 I felt no desire to put words on a page.
 There were no stories bouncing around inside my head.
 Ideas no longer blossomed in the middle of the night.
+It was like driving along a highway.
+Everything was banal and unchanging: there was no beauty and no joy.
 But I didn’t realise I had writer’s block.
 I told myself I was burned out.
 A PhD is an exhausting marathon.
 I’ve been lucky, I guess: before this the ideas were always reliably there, even if I didn’t have time to catch them.
 So I thought I was someone who didn’t get writer’s block.
 I didn’t recognise it.

 Only now, when the ideas and words are flowing again, have I seen it for what it was.
 And I’ve realised I didn’t recognise it because it didn’t look like a ‘thing’, a solid, rectangular block sitting in the middle of the road to creativity.
 Instead it was a pocketful of excuses: recurrent ideas and anxieties that robbed me of my confidence and my sense of myself as a writer.
 Now that I’ve grabbed these whispers and dragged them screaming into the light of hindsight I can see that together they form a seething shape that looks suspiciously like a block.
 So I thought I’d share a few in case they’re hiding in your pockets and cupboards too.
 That way you’ll recognise them when you find them.